 Qmax

 Qmax is the maximum net lagging MVAr observed at the low side of the generator step up transformer when the unit is operating at its maximum net dependable MW capability.
-Qmax is calculated from the lagging Resource Registration data MW4 MVar value by subtracting Resource Registration data auxiliary load MVAr.
+Qmax is calculated from the lagging Resource Registration data MW4 MVAr value by subtracting Resource Registration data auxiliary load MVAr.

 Example: